cetanu/zargs/README.md

 - [x] "Args file" ie. "Read items from file instead of standard input."
 - [x] "Delimiter" ie. "Input items are terminated by the specified character."
 - [ ] "Replace" ie. "Replace occurrences of a string in the initial-arguments with names read from standard input."
-- [ ] "max-procs" ie. "Run up to max-procs processes at a time; the default is 1."
+- [x] ~"max-procs" ie. "Run up to max-procs processes at a time; the default is 1."~ uses Rayon for parallelization

 Not sure if I can about other parameters!
 Maybe I can be convinced otherwise.